About sentinel lymph node biopsy used in breast cancer staging.

 - What are some potential side effects of sentinel lymph node biopsy?
 Not everyone has side effects or experiences them in the same way.
 However, these include pain, bruising, arm numbness, urine colored by the blue dye, allergic reaction to the dye (rare), and lymphedema.

-- Why is the involvement of the lymph nodes so important in breast cancer?
-The lymphatic system is made up of connected lymphatic vessels (similar to blood vessels) that drain lymphatic fluid (clear plasma-like substance full of white blood cells) into lymph nodes.
+- Why is the involvement of the lymph nodes in breast so important in breast cancer?
+The lymphatic system is made up of connected lymphatic vessels (similar to blood vessels) that drain lymphatic fluid (clear plasma-like substance full of white blood cells) into lymph nodes in breast.
 The lymph system is essential for removing any foreign organisms such as viral infection, bacterial infection and any invading, abnormal cells from the lymph fluid.
 The lymphatic system is a vital part of our body’s immune system.
-There is a vast network of lymphatic nodes around our bodies but because carcinoma of the breast often spreads to the underarm lymph glands first and then often to the neck lymph nodes, determining if these lymph nodes contain cancer cells is extremely important for assessing if the cancer is localised (contained within the breast tissue) or has spread.
+There is a vast network of lymphatic nodes around our bodies but because carcinoma of the breast often spreads to the underarm lymph glands first and then often to the neck lymph nodes, determining if these lymph nodes in breast contain cancer cells is extremely important for assessing if the cancer is localised (contained within the breast tissue) or has spread.

 - Do swollen nodes under the arm indicate breast cancer?
 No, not necessarily.
 If you find a lump in your armpit and you have no other symptoms it would be advisable to go for a mammogram as soon as possible.
 However, there are many, many other reasons for lymph node swellings such as generalized or localized infections, reaction to drugs or blocked glands from using deodorants.
 Often (but not always) painful lymph nodes that are soft and moveable indicate an infection.
 It is always best to get any swollen lymph nodes or lumps checked out by your health care provider as soon as possible.